MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-mobile-app-barcode-scanning.md

 1. Create the barcode scanner.
 For example, this step could inside a page action.
 1. Call the camera action on the device.
 1. Depending on whether the barcode is scanned successfully, call either the `BarcodeAvailable` or `BarcodeFailure` triggers.

 This following code shows an example of how to start the barcode scanning when a page opens.

+> [!TIP]
+> For a detailed implementation as used in the Business Central base application, refer to source code of the **Item Tracking Lines** page (ItemTrackingLines.Page.al).

 ```al
 page 50100 "MyALPage"